 This study aid on the subject of federal courts offers explanations on the structure of the federal court system as well as explanations on process and procedure in federal courts.
 The book also provides a table of statutes and table of cases for easy reference to associated explanations.

 This multi-volume treatise provides the text, explanations and annotations for the Federal Rules of Civil Procedure.
 Annotations include the legislative history and an historical analysis for each rule.
 Additionally, other Federal Rules such as the Federal Rules of Criminal Procedure and Federal Rules of Appellate Procedure are offered the same treatment.
 It provides multiple tables for ease of searching.
 Updated regularly.
-Civil Index available.
-Criminal Index available.
+Civil Index, Moore's Federal Practice (Criminal), and Criminal Index also available.